How credentials work

 Evidence is the collection of documents you must provide to support the examples you’ll discuss in your reflective testimony.
 It is recommended that you select two to three pieces of evidence per example and that you consider your evidence before writing your reflective testimony.

 Write a reflective testimony in our MyMicrocredentials Portal, that brings your examples and evidence together to show how you meet the criteria for the credential.

 Your reflective testimony brings together your examples and evidence documents into an overall narrative.
 The reflective testimony will show how your examples demonstrate the criteria and level of the credential, and how the evidence documents support your examples.

-You’ll need to submit your reflective testimony and evidence documents at this step.
+You’ll create your reflective testimony by answering the questions in the Portal.
+They will guide you through the process, and there is additional help along the way.
 We recommend that before you submit you check all the elements of your submission for accuracy and that you’ve represented your work and experience honestly.

 Complete a recorded video testimony where you’ll answer set questions about your skills

 Once you have submitted your reflective testimony and evidence documents, your video testimony will be scheduled.
 This can be done at a time that suits you, but must be completed within two weeks of receiving the invitation.
 For the video testimony you’ll need to answer a series of questions expanding on your skills and knowledge, so it’s important to have a copy of your written submission with you so you can refer to it.
 Once you’ve completed your video testimony, it will be added to your submission record for assessment.

 Congratulations!
 Once you receive confirmation of your result, you’ll be able to celebrate your achievement and share your digital badge.
 This signals to employers that you have attained recognition for your skills and helps to secure your place in the workforce of tomorrow.